kevinniland/Zendesk-Intern-2021-Coding-Task/README.md

 This section details how to download, compile, and run the code contained in this repository.

 ### How to run
-* Download the project or clone the repository using `git clone https://github.com/kevinniland/Zendesk-Intern-2021-Coding-Task`
+* Download the project or clone the repository using `git clone https://github.com/kevinniland/Zendesk-Intern-2021-Coding-Task`.
-* Once downloaded/cloned, either open the project folder in your preferred IDE or run the JAR (included) using: `java -jar zendesk.jar`
+* Once downloaded/cloned, either open the project folder in your preferred IDE or run the JAR (included) using: `java -jar zendesk.jar`.
    * If running the project within an IDE, please ensure you include the __java-json.jar__ in your build path.
 * The user will first be prompted for their subdomain, email, and password.
 * Once successfully logged in, the user will be presented with a menu.
 They have the option of viewing all tickets and viewing a ticket by specifying its ID.